memoelsamadony/Bikeshare/README.md

-The Bike share project anlayze data gathered from three different cities washington, chicago and New york about there bikeshare system .
-The program provide some summary statistics like the most common day of week or the most common month .
+The Bike share project I worked on this project as part of the Professional Data Analysis Nanodegree.
+I analysed data gathered from three different cities Washington, Chicago and New York about their bikeshare system.
+The program provides some summary statistics like the most common day of week or the most common month.